scikit-learn-contrib/scikit-matter/skcosmo/datasets/descr/nice_dataset.rst

 NICE dataset
 ##########
-This is a toy dataset containing NICE[1, 4] features for first 500 configurations of the dataset[2, 3] with randomly displaced methane configurations.
+This is a toy dataset containing NICE[1, 4](N-body Iterative Contraction of Equivariants) features for first 500 configurations of the dataset[2, 3] with randomly displaced methane configurations.

 Function Call
 -------------